ska-telescope/ska-sdp-etcd/README.md

-# ska-sdp-etcd
+# SDP ETCD Wait Pod

 Etcd is the highly available key-value database underpinning the configuration library.
 In order to deploy the sdp we need a lightweight image with basic commands like `sleep` but also etcd commands like `etcdctl`.

 This repository contains the dockerfile to build a busybox image with specific binaries for etcd commands installed on top.

 ## Standard CI machinery